 People and Culture of Australia

 Australia has no official language, but the majority of the population speaks English as a first language.
-According to the 2011 census, 76.8% of people in Australia spoke only English at home, although a large number of first- and second-generation migrants.
+According to the 2016 census, 73% of people in Australia spoke only English at home, even including a large number of first- and second-generation migrants.
 Australian English has a distinctive accent and vocabulary.
 Because people from about 200 countries around the world have migrated to Australia, there is a vast collection of languages spoken in the country.
 Other languages spoken in Australia include Mandarin, Italian, Arabic, Cantonese, and Greek.
 It is believed that at one time, there were almost 400 Australian Aboriginal languages, but now only 70 of these languages have survived, and all but 30 are endangered.
 One indigenous language is still the main language for about 50,000 Aboriginal people in Australia.

-Indigenous Australians, or Aborigines, are the original inhabitants of Australia.
+Indigenous Australians, or Aboriginals, are the original inhabitants of Australia.
 They migrated from Africa to Asia around 70,000 years ago, and from Asia to Australia 40,000 to 50,000 years ago.
 When the British arrived and began to settle in Australia, they brought with them diseases such as measles, smallpox, and tuberculosis, causing massive amounts of damage to the Aboriginal population.
 The British also appropriated land and water resources in Australia, and converted rural lands for sheep and cattle grazing.

 Australian art dates back to prehistoric times.
-It includes Aboriginal, Colonial, Landscape, Atelier, early twentieth century painters, print makers, photographers, sculptors, and contemporary art.
-Art in Australia has a long history; there is evidence of Aboriginal art that dates back at least 30,000 years.
+It includes Aboriginal, Colonial, Landscape, Atelier, early twentieth century painters, printmakers, photographers, sculptors, and contemporary art.
+Art in Australia has a long history.
+There is evidence of Aboriginal art that dates back at least 30,000 years.
 Examples of Aboriginal rock artwork can be found throughout the continent.
 Australia has produced many notable artists of both Western and Indigenous Australian schools throughout the course of its long and impressive history.

-Australia has many major art museums and galleries, both supported by the national, state, and local government, and university and privately owned museums.
-More prominent of these museums include the National Gallery of Australia, the National Portrait Gallery of Australia, the National Museum of Australia, the Canberra Museum and Gallery, the National Gallery of Victoria in Melbourne, and the Art Gallery of New South Wales.
+Australia has many major art museums and galleries, both supported by the national, state, and local government, and by university and privately owned museums.
+The more prominent of these museums include the National Gallery of Australia, the National Portrait Gallery of Australia, the National Museum of Australia, the Canberra Museum and Gallery, the National Gallery of Victoria in Melbourne, and the Art Gallery of New South Wales.
 In addition, there are the Museum of Contemporary Art in Sydney, the Queensland Art Gallery in Brisbane, the South Australian Art Gallery in Adelaide, the Tasmanian Museum and Art Gallery in Hobart, the Museum and Art Gallery of the Northern Territory in Darwin, and the Art Gallery of Western Australia in Perth.
 International students in Australia who are interested in the fine arts will certainly have plenty to keep them busy during their stay.